 An auditory learner may benefit by using the speech recognition tool available on many PCs.

 Auditory learners may have a knack for ascertaining the true meaning of someone's words by listening to audible signals like changes in tone.
 When memorizing a phone number, an auditory learner will say it out loud and then remember how it sounded to recall it.
-Does any of this sound like you?
+If this sounds familiar to you, you might be an auditory learner!

 - Likes to read to self out loud.